 Consider, if a person can enter a team to make every team member happier and more effective, this is “seniority”.
 With a team of 5 devs and an increased effectiveness of 20% per dev, that’s like creating a new developer for free.
 Everyone’s happier.

 A sign of leadership, capability for mentoring, for emotional intelligence and one’s own mastery of knowledge, skills and experience that are flexible enough to react to changes.
 That’s why I believe inspiration, leadership, mastery, fit and adaptability are the metrics of “seniority” and those are measurable.

 If you’re looking to be more beneficial to your developer teams, or upgrade your role to seniority, then training on these skills and making consistent positive impacts on your co-workers starting today will be a key part of a strong action plan in achieving your goal.

-If you are interested in my work or you’d like to Download My Portfolio (10 pages, full of techie stuff), then please ping me an email or a DM with your name and request and I will reply within 24 hrs.
+If you are interested to work together or want to discuss a project, then ping me an email/ DM with your name and request and I will get back to you.